andrewacashner/hearingfaithms/chapters/chapter-2.md

 Rhythmically, Padilla gives the friar relatively refined and elegant musical speech, while the deaf man's speech is halting and clumsy, as in the offbeat figure on *¿Eh? ¿eh? que no te oigo* (Huh? huh?
 I can't hear you).
+The two men interrupt each other and cannot follow each other's train of thought.

 (insert float 'music 'Padilla-Sordo-intro)